jdber1/opendrop/README.md

 Appendix A: preparing Ubuntu for OpenDrop

-Appendix B: preparing Windows 7 & 8 for OpenDrop
+Appendix B: preparing Windows 7, 8 and 10 for OpenDrop

 Appendix C: preparing Mac OSX for OpenDrop